JL710/iced-guide/src/app_structure/component.md

 ## Conclusion

 The component pattern is the default way to divide your state and update logic into smaller pieces.
-Keep in mind, that default doesn't neccesarily mean, it's the right solution for you.
+Keep in mind that default doesn't necessarily mean it's the right solution for you.

-This pattern is great, because it structured just like your iced application and encompasses everything you need for that part of the application.
+This pattern is great because it's structured just like your iced application and encompasses everything you need for that part of the application.

-It does however introduce a lot of builderplate code, which isn't always warranted.
+It does, however, introduce a lot of boilerplate code, which isn't always warranted.

 If you don't need the internal state and update logic, you might instead be more interested in the [Viewable Pattern](./viewable.md).